CNS Student Success and Diversity

 Forsythe Grange Mentoring Program

 The Forsythe Grange Mentoring Program creates opportunities for undergraduate students to be engaged in mentorship, especially students belonging to underserved groups in science disciplines, such as first-generation, underrepresented minorities and those demonstrating financial need.
 Students receive scholarships and serve as mentors—sharing experiences and knowledge about their science area with incoming first-year students.
-Applications are due by January 31, 2023.
+Applications are due in the Spring semester (date TBD).

 William Lee Science Impact Program